Common name: Rubber fig or Rubber tree

 The rubber tree is very commonly grown as a house plat worldwide.
 Although it can grow up to 30m, when kept in a pot it can be kept at a much more manageable height of about 3m (10ft) or about 10% of its natural potential.

 People in India guide the roots of the fig plant to build bridges naturally.
 The fig trees can bear drought and easily bear humidity and wet climate to grow.
 It is also grown as an ornamental plant or house plant.
-It can grow faster in frost-free, tropical temperature.
+It can grow faster in frost-free, tropical temperatures.
 You can also grow it in bright sunlight, but it cannot bear hotter temperatures.
 Its height can be controllable if grown inside the houses.

 The leaves of the fig tree contain a milky white compound in it which is known as Latex.
 This latex can usually be used in making a host of rubber products.